piechartssuck/courses/content/tasks/03-tasks.md

 ### Deliverable

-Take a look at a preview for your first deliverable, namely an [Evaluation Prospectus](/deliverables/01-evaluation-prospectus/) due by the end of Week 4.
+Preview your first deliverable - an [Evaluation Prospectus](/deliverables/01-evaluation-prospectus/) - due by the end of Week 4.